|Team||Rank||Last Week||Change||Power||Schedule||Adjusted Power|

 * Power Rankings are updated every Monday and Friday of the NHL regular season.
 Ranks are based on a rolling 20-game range overall; early in the season, this date range reaches back to regular-season games of the previous year.

-Wins and losses.
-That’s what an NHL standings page will show you – hardly a comprehensive look into the relative strengths and weaknesses of pro hockey teams.
-But that’s what some novice handicappers rely on to make their NHL bets.
-The Lightning are first overall, the Senators are 29th overall, therefore I bet on the Lightning.
+Wins and losses, that’s what an NHL standings page will show you – hardly a comprehensive look into the relative strengths and weaknesses of pro hockey teams.
+But that’s what some novice handicappers rely on to make their NHL bets, ex. if the Tampa Bay Lightning are first overall and the Ottawa Senators are 29th overall, they'd bet on the Lightning

 NHL power rankings aim to break down all the stats that are important beyond the win-loss column.
-After crunching the stats on power-play efficiency and goal differential and road strength, you might find that the line on the Lightning vs Senators game actually favors Ottawa.
+After crunching the stats on power-play efficiency, goal differentials and road strength, you might find that the line on the Lightning vs Senators game actually favors Ottawa.

-When one team’s strengths fit into another team’s weaknesses, you have an edge.
-Compare that edge against the NHL moneylines each day and you may have a reason to put down some cash.
-See below the ratings chart for details on the math that underlies the rankings.
+When one team’s strengths fit into another team’s weaknesses, you have an edge -- compare that edge against the NHL moneylines each day and you may have a reason to put down some cash.

-We run the stats on offense and defense, home and away and display the harvest – a truer picture of the strongest teams in the NHL, top to bottom.
-That list should help you judge the best odds on the NHL moneyline or OVER/UNDER or puckline.
+We run the stats on offense and defense for every game and display the findings; the final product is a truer picture of the strongest teams in the NHL, top to bottom.
+That list should help you judge the best odds on an NHL moneyline, OVER/UNDER, or puckline.